Read time: 5 Min

 3. Make a New Thunderbird Profile

-Sometimes Thunderbird’s entire profile can be corrupted and cannot be fixed.
+Sometimes Thunderbird’s entire profile is corrupted and cannot be fixed.
 Creating a new profile is one solution that can fix Thunderbird freezing/crashing.

 Users’ Note: Users can import emails later using the “ImportExportTools NG add-on” in MBOX format.
-If users Thunderbird ImportExportNG Tools are not working, then try this fix.
+If users’ Thunderbird ImportExportNG Tools not working, then try this fix.

 4. Disable Hardware Acceleration